joshuamkite/csharp-api-angular-frontend/README.md

 ## Also included

-1. ECR public gallery for container images
+1. ECR public gallery for container images (via Terraform)
 2. GitHub Actions for CI/CD
 3. **Tests:** Comprehensive tests for frontend and backend - both locally and in GitHub actions